+44 (0) 121 582 0192 [email protected]

 Conclusion

-Achieving and maintaining compliance with India’s DPDPA is a complex but essential task for organisations.
+Achieving and maintaining compliance with India’s DPDP Act is a complex but essential task for organisations.
 By following these six steps—governance planning, data mapping by department, consent management, establishing policies and processes, managing third-party contracts, and conducting gap analysis and remediation—companies can ensure they meet regulatory requirements and protect personal data effectively.

 Formiti Data International Ltd is dedicated to helping Indian organisations navigate the complexities of DPDPA compliance.
 Our expert consultants work closely with businesses to develop tailored compliance strategies, ensuring they are fully prepared for the enforcement of the new law.
 Contact us today to learn how we can support your organisation in achieving and maintaining DPDPA compliance.